 - Do not engage power take-off while hooking-up or unhooking the driveline, or while someone is standing near the driveline.
 A person's body and/or clothing can become entangled in the driveline. - Tractor power take-off shaft shield, driveline shields, and gearbox shaft shields must be installed and in good working condition to avoid driveline entanglement and projectiles flying off of the driveline. - Do not use a power take-off adapter.
 The adapter will increase strain on the tractor's power take-off shaft causing possible damage to shaft and driveline.
 It will also defeat the purpose of the tractor's power take-off shield. - Make certain driveline yokes are securely fastened at each end.
-A loose yoke can work free allowing the driveline to rotate uncontrollably.

-- Always disengage power take-off, put tractor in park or set park brake, shut tractor engine off, remove ignition key, and wait for blades to come to a complete stop before dismounting tractor. - Some tractors are equipped with two power take-off speeds.
-Be certain your tractor's power take-off shaft is set-up to operate the implement at its rated power take-off speed.
-Do not exceed implement's rated power take-off speed.
-Excessive speed can damage drive components, cutter blades, and/or increase the risk of a thrown object hazard.
+A loose yoke can work free allowing the driveline to rotate uncontrollably causing implement damage and bodily injury or death to anyone nearby. - Always disengage power take-off, put tractor in park or set park brake, shut tractor engine off, remove ignition key, and wait for blades to come to a complete stop before dismounting tractor. - Some tractors are equipped with two power take-off speeds.
+Be certain your tractor's power take-off is set-up to operate at the implement's rated power take-off speed or equipment breakage may result.
 RC models are rated for 540 rpm and RCM models are rated for 1000 rpm.

-- If needed, collapse driveline (#3) by pushing tractor end of driveline against splitter gearbox. - 2.
-Pull back on yoke locking collar (#4) and slide yoke onto tractor power take-off shaft. - Release locking collar (#4) and continue to push outer yoke onto tractor power take-off shaft until locking collar snaps in place. - 4.
-Both yoke ends of driveline (#3) should be moved back and forth to ensure they are secured.
+- 1. If needed, collapse driveline (#5) by pushing tractor end of driveline against splitter gearbox. - 2.
+Pull back on yoke locking collar (#6) and slide yoke onto tractor power take-off shaft. - Release locking collar (#6) and continue to push outer yoke onto tractor power take-off shaft until locking collar snaps in place. - 4.
+Both yoke ends of driveline (#5) should be moved back and forth to ensure they are secured.
 Reattach yoke end if it is loose.